-Program Criteria Advantages Disadvantages Follow up Canadian Emergency Response Benefit (CERB) Earned more than \$5000 per year and less than \$1000 per month Flexible & fast delivery Subsistence level support Need to have filed 2018 taxes Need documentation Does not have deductions withheld.
+Program Criteria Advantages Disadvantages Follow up Canada Emergency Response Benefit (CERB) Earned at least \$5000 last year and up to \$1,000 per month (before taxes).
+Flexible & fast delivery Subsistence level support Need to have filed 2018 taxes Need documentation Does not have deductions withheld.
 Sole proprietors with other income may not qualify Questions regarding self-employment income - net vs. gross Questions about dividends Business Credit Availability Program (BCAP) Credit rating and collateral Financing for operations Fast Turnaround Women entrepreneurs do not want to take on more debt Details are still not fully available Credit scores are already being impacted which would lead to worse terms and further impact them for long-run borrowability More focus on financial literacy, understanding of financing Understanding of risks and rewards of incorporation Applying a gender/diversity lens to distribution